AndrejOrsula/space_robotics_bench/docs/src/instructions/benchmark/cfg.md

 - `-h`, `--help`: Display the help message and exit.
 - `-t TASK`, `--task TASK`, `-e ENV`, `--env ENV`, `--demo DEMO`: Specify the name of the environment (task/demo).
 You can list available tasks using `list_envs.py`.
 - `--num_envs NUM_ENVS`: Number of parallel environments to simulate.
-- `--disable_ui`: Disable the majority of the Isaac Sim UI.
+- `--hide_ui`: Disable the majority of the Isaac Sim UI.
 - `--headless`: Force the display to remain off, making the simulation headless.
 - `--device DEVICE`: Set the device for simulation (e.g., `"cpu"`, `"cuda"`, or `"cuda:N"` where `N` is the device ID).

 ## Additional Environment Variables

-- `SRB_SKIP_REGISTRATION` (default: `false`): When set to `"true"`|`1`, automatic registering of environments with the Gymnasium registry is disabled.
-This can be useful in specific deployment or testing scenarios.
-- `SRB_UPDATE_EXTENSION_MODULE` (default: `false`): When set to `"true"`|`1`, the Rust extension module will be automatically recompiled on startup of Python entrypoint scripts.
-By default, this ensures that the extension module is always up-to-date with the source code.
-Skipping this step can be useful when the extension module never changes to reduce startup time slightly.
 - `SRB_WITH_TRACEBACK` (default: `false`): When set to `"true"`|`1`, rich traceback information is displayed for exceptions.
 This can be useful for debugging.
   - `SRB_WITH_TRACEBACK_LOCALS` (default: `false`): When set to `"true"`|`1` and `SRB_WITH_TRACEBACK` is enabled, local variables are included in the traceback information.
 This can be useful for debugging, but it can also be overwhelming in some cases.